 - Oh so oaty and deliciously crumbly, just like a flapjack, these apple crumble slices are utterly divine

-- Ok, now we’re getting into a totally indulgent place – these chocolatey cake bars will take you to another planet!
+- Okay, now we’re getting into a totally indulgent place – these chocolatey cake bars will take you to another planet!

 What’s your favourite type of baked sweet treat?
 Let me know in the comments below.Print